Bycob/harmonizer/README.md

 ## TODO

-- Record mode where it records the output into a wav file
+x Record mode where it records the output into a wav file
 - Record detected frequency in a file for debugging and python testing
-- Make config file to detect usual device by name (ex: H2n) and automatically start jack using these devices
+- Accept frequencies > 2x
+x Record input wav
+- Use MIDI input!
+- Parse arguments
+- Volume control
 - Offline mode where it takes a wav file and a midi file and outputs the result.
 Either of both file can be replaced by live input.
+- Make config file to detect usual device by name (ex: H2n) and automatically start jack using these devices
 - Automated tests